utdata/icj-setting-up/macintosh-02.md

 Hold off on this until we get to this part later in the semester.

-If you've reached that point, then fire up your Terminal.
+If we have reached that point, then fire up your Terminal.

 ## Checking xcode